Safely Working with Gas Discharge Lamps and

 orange-yellow.
 This monochromatic light causes a dramatic lack of color

-rendition - everything comes out in an orange-yellow version of
+rendition - everything comes out in an orange-yellow version of black-and-white!

-black-and-white!
-This can cause some confusion in parking lots since cars
+This can cause some confusion in parking lots since cars become more alike in

 Some basically red and reddish color fluorescent inks, dyes, and paints can